WolfNet-Computing/Kick-PC-To-Fix/README.md

 # WolfNet-Computing-Boot-Tools

+IMPORTANT: The Apache License used is in the file "LICENSE.md" instead of "LICENSE" and the Copyright Notice is in the file "NOTICE.md" instead of "NOTICE".
+This is to make reading the files on GitHub easier.

 Download and install the current version of the program [available here](https://github.com/WolfNet-Computing/WolfNet-Computing-Boot-Tools/releases) to the suggested location and click either the shortcut on the desktop or in the start menu.

 When installing, the following applies to the options chosen: